siddhartha-komodo/slate/source/includes/_015-creating-asset-chains.md

 Since the Komodo software began as a fork of Zcash and BTC, essentially all commands that are available on these two upstream blockchains are also available on your new asset chain.

-Furthermore, a key purpose of the Komodo blockchain is the add features and functions that facilitate and enhance your development experience.
+Furthermore, a key purpose of the Komodo blockchain is to create features and functions that facilitate and enhance your development experience.
 Information regarding these many enhancements is available throughout this API documentation.

-In addition, since you are building on a Komodo-based blockchain, you have easy access to our decentralized exchange (BarterDEX), our decentralized-ICO software, and our future upgrades.
+In addition, since you are building on a Komodo-based blockchain, you have easy access to our multi-coin wallet, [Agama](https://komodoplatform.com/komodo-wallets/#desktopsection), our atomic-swap powered decentralized exchange, [BarterDEX](#komodo-39-s-native-dex-barterdex), our decentralized-ICO software (coming soon), and our future upgrades.

 ## Example commands